mtumilowicz/js-nodejs-websocket-workshop/README.md

     * single TCP connection for traffic in both directions
 * once the WebSocket handshake is finished, only the WebSocket protocol is used, not HTTP anymore
     * only relationship to HTTP is that its handshake is interpreted by HTTP servers as an Upgrade request
-* By default, the WebSocket Protocol uses port 80 for regular WebSocket connections and port 443 for WebSocket connections tunneled over Transport Layer Security (TLS)
+* by default, the WebSocket Protocol uses port 80 for regular WebSocket connections and port 443 for WebSocket connections tunneled over Transport Layer Security (TLS)
 * supports text and binary data
 * provides real-time updates without hacks (like long pooling, http2 push notifications, etc.)

+## digression
 * long polling
     1. server holds the request open
     1. waiting for state change (new data emerges)
     1. push response to the client
     1. when client receives response - it immediately sends another request and whole process repeats
     * main drawback: is not scalable: to maintain the session state for a given client, that state must either:
         * be sharable among all servers behind a load balancer – significant architectural complexity
         * or subsequent client requests within the same session must be routed to the same server to which their original  request was processed - contradiction of load-balancing
 * http2 push notifications - TODO

 # Opening Handshake